aureq/udoo-recipes/README.md

 - The Udoo community.
 - Anyone who was kind enough to publish their work on Internet.

+# Environment #
+- Debian 7, x64, 4 CPUs, 4GB ram

 # Known Issues #
-- Unsure if CEC is working or not.
+- CEC is not working due to a wiring issue on the udoo board (as explained by [Stéphan Rafin](http://stephan-rafin.net/blog/).
 - Udoo doesn't power-off when Xbmc exits
 - Reboot fails and requires a power cycle